What Is Cryptocurrency Compliance And Anti-Money Laundering?

 As mentioned above most regulated financial institutions will demand monitoring and control of their client's operations.
 Thus, cryptocurrency businesses providing financial services that use the compliance software are a lot safer than those who don't.
-For example, check of client cryptocurrency wallet addresses during the onboarding process allow to pass risk assessment of bitcoin transactions, then instant report will suggest if the address was having any relationship with black markets, stolen cryptocurrency, gambling, etc.
+For example, check of client cryptocurrency wallet addresses during the onboarding process allows to pass risk assessment of bitcoin transactions, then an instant report will suggest if the address was having any relationship with black markets, stolen cryptocurrency, gambling, etc.

 Serving an order partially related to money laundering or terrorist financing may result in significant problems to the business as a facilitator of criminal activity and even bank serving that crypto business.
 Thus, unsuccessful verification will not proceed and AML requirements and legal aspects are met.

 Apart from that, crypto compliance software allows identifying the nature of the business activity of the client, making it transparent which may help in establishing trust with the clients